Child ADHD Assessments in Berkshire

 “The assessor was very friendly and made my son feel very relaxed and comfortable”

-• Finds school routines or friendships difficult.
+• Struggles with school routines or friendships

 Smiling clinician talking with a young boy during an ADHD assessment in a calm, modern consultation room, representing supportive care and understanding for children and families